Néstor Kirchner: Early life

 In 1974, Kirchner met Cristina Fernández, three years his junior, and they quickly fell in love.
 They were married after a courtship limited to six months by the political turmoil in the country.
 At the civil ceremony, Kirchner's friends sang the Peronist song "Los Muchachos Peronistas".
 He graduated a year later, returned to Patagonia with Cristina, and established a law firm with fellow attorney Domingo Ortiz de Zarate.
 Cristina joined the firm in 1979.
-By the time of Kirchner's graduation and move to the Patagonia, Juan Perón had died, his vice president and wife, Isabel Perón, had become president.
+By the time of Kirchner's graduation and move to Patagonia, Juan Perón had died, his vice president and wife, Isabel Perón, had become president.
 Isabel Perón was unseated by a coup d'état which installed a military government.
 The Kirchners worked for banks and financial groups which filed foreclosures, since the Central Bank's 1050 ruling had raised mortgage loan interest rates, and also acquired 21 real-estate lots for a low price when they were about to be auctioned.
 Their law firm defended military personnel accused of committing crimes during said war.
 Forced disappearances were common during the Dirty War, but unlike other lawyers of the time the Kirchners never signed a habeas corpus.
 Julio César Strassera, prosecutor in the 1985 Trial of the Juntas case against the military, criticized the Kirchners' lack of legal actions against the military, and considered their later interest in the issue a form of hypocrisy.

 The Dirty War eventually ended, and the National Reorganization Process allowed political activity in preparation for a return to democracy.
 Kirchner led one of the three internal factions of the local Justicialist Party (PJ), but Peronist Arturo Puricelli prevailed in the primary elections.
 Kirchner founded the Ateneo Juan Domingo Perón organization, which supported deposed president Isabel Perón and promoted political dialogue with the military.
 Cristina Fernández became an attorney of the PJ in Santa Cruz, with the help of Rafael Flores, a former friend from the FURN.
 Raúl Alfonsín, who was running for president for the Radical Civic Union (UCR), denounced an agreement between the military and the Peronist unions which sought an amnesty for the military.
 Kirchner organized a rally on behalf of Rodolfo Ponce, a union leader mentioned by Alfonsín in his denouncement.
 Alfonsín won the 1983 presidential election, and Puricelli was elected governor of Santa Cruz.
 Puricelli sought to unify the local Peronist movement by adding members of the other factions into his government, and appointed Kirchner president of the provincial social-welfare fund.